SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 *I should be the one apologizing…*

+*I'm so sorry, Pinkie…*

-I squeeze my hold on her a little tighter, trying to still act asleep.
+I squeeze my hold on her tighter, trying to comfort her and still act asleep.

 *I don't want this closeness to end, but I don't want you to cry.*

 She notices and the tears slow down.

+*Hopefully this helps.*

 I do my sleep voice again, whispering, "I'm… sorry…"